Shashwat-Asthana/react-project2/README.md

-To update the README file in your React project with information about the contact page for a yoga website, follow these steps:

-Open your README file:
-Navigate to the directory of your React project and open the README.md file using a text editor.

-Edit the README file:
-Add a section describing the contact page for the yoga website.
-Here is an example of what you might add:

-Example README.md Content:
-markdown
-Copy code
 # React Yoga Project

 This project is a React-based website for a yoga studio.
 It includes several pages, including a contact page where visitors can get in touch with the studio.